marcinzh/skutek/README.md

 // we get:
 eff2: ... // same as in previous example
 ```
-The `fx` method is defined for both *Effect* and *Handler*.
+The `fx` method is defined for both `Effectful` and `Handler` traits.

 The chain of `fx` method calls is a Builder Pattern.
 It has to be used to enumerate each *Effect* that is supposed to remain unhandled, before terminating the chain with `handle/handleWith` call.
-Otherwise it won't typecheck.
+Otherwise, it's not supposed to typecheck.

 Also, the type passed to `fx` has to be single *Effect*.
 Passing an *Effect Stack* of length other than `1`, won't work.